MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 ---
 title: Retrieve data from the Intelligence Server
 sidebar_label: Retrieve data from the Intelligence Server
-description: You can use REST APIs to retrieve both the definition and data for a report, cube, or dossier from the Intelligence Server (IServer).
-The workflow for retrieving the definition or the data for a report, cube, or dossier includes the following REST API requests.
+description: You can use REST APIs to retrieve both the definition and data for a report, cube, or dashboard from the Intelligence Server (IServer).
+The workflow for retrieving the definition or the data for a report, cube, or dashboard includes the following REST API requests.
 In this workflow, retrieving the data is not dependent on getting the definition; they are separate actions that can be performed independently.
 ---

 :::tip